Matti Klenell - Stanna här en stund / Stay Here A While, Värmlands museum, Karlstad, 2021

 The museum consists of two buildings.
 The original one was designed by Cyrillus Johansson in 1929 and is one of the finest and most special architecture moments from the Swedish Grace era.
 It is strongly influenced by Chinese architecture that gives it the character of a temple or a shrine.

-In 1998 the building an extension designed by Carl Nyrén was added to the original building and this addition both challenged and followed the original masterpiece in an incredibly skilled and personal way.
-As in the original building the Asian influences are strong but here carried out with a more raw expression that brings Japanese building traditions to mind.
+In 1998 an extension, designed by Carl Nyrén, was added to the original building and this addition both challenged and followed the original masterpiece in an incredibly skilled and very personal way.
+Just as in the original building the Asian influences are strong but here carried out with a more raw expression that brings Japanese building traditions to mind.

 To return here 22 years later to exhibit therefore became a story about closing many circles and it became an opportunity to discuss how the importance of origin and location and local traditions has shaped my work as a designer.